-The hop table can hold up to 64 entries and is maintained in firmware inside the RFIC.
-Each entry is a channel number, allowing construction of a frequency plan of up to 64 channels.
+The hop table can hold up to 64 entries and is maintained in firmware.
+Each entry is a channel number; so, the hop table can hold up to 64 channels.
 The number of entries in the table is set by RX HOP TABLE_SIZE API.

 The specified channels correspond to the EZ frequency programming method for programming the frequency.
 The receiver starts at the base channel and hops in sequence from the top of the hop table to the bottom.
 The table will wrap around to the base channel once it reaches the end of the table.
 An entry of 0xFF in the table indicates that the entry should be skipped.
-The device will hop to the next entry in the table that contains a non-0xFF value.
+The device will hop to the next non 0xFF entry.

 There are three conditions that can be used to determine whether to continue hopping or to stay on a particular channel.
-These conditions are as follows:
+These conditions are: